skshohaib11/News-Article-Recommender-System/README.md

 ### How Use Web Application:
 - Visit Web Application Link: (https://skshohaib11-data-detectives-recommendation-dijael.streamlit.app/)
-- Ignore The Error And Upload The user.zip file Which You Can FinD In This Repository.
+- Ignore The Error And Upload The user.zip file Which You Can Find In This Repository.
+(Note: Do Not Change The Zip File Name)
 - Enter The Fields And Get You Recommendations.